sandipm02/sandipm02/README.md

 ### UniversityX

 #### Problem:
-I found it difficult to find a software tool that catered towards university students.The offerings provided by my University were not sufficent to help me stay organized!
+I found it difficult to find a software tool that catered towards university students.The offerings provided by University were not sufficent to help me stay organized!

 #### Solution: